rvy5009/p4/README.md

 ## MVP

-> Having a users linked to fitness posts and then being able to comment on what each user has done for each.
+> Have regiments linked to exercises and full CRUD in both.

 #### Wireframes